 But things also carry other effects.
-Effects on human beings in form of decreasing social and individual well-being and their production and consumption are causing the destruction of our life-supporting environment.
-Even though our society is as much a producer society and a work society it has been more frequently labelled a been consumer society.
-However that description is not accurate with us surpassing ecological limits and the limits of their life-satisfying abilities.
+Effects on human beings in form of decreasing social and individual well-being and their production and consumption are causing the destruction of our life-supporting ecosystems.
+Even though our society is as much a producer society and a work society it has been more frequently labelled a consumer society.
+However that description is not accurate with us surpassing ecological limits and the limits of the things' life-satisfying abilities.
 Overconsuming society or for that matter overproducing and overworking society is a better fit for the whole picture.

-Undoubtably things matter a great deal for our well-being but we have been tricked by our existential unease, where things manage the terror of death and our neural circuitry built for learning but coopted by consuming and an economic system built by us that equaled well-being with things dependent on producing and consuming more of things to be stable.
+Undoubtably things matter a great deal for our well-being but we have been tricked by our existential unease, where things manage the terror of death, and our neural circuitry built for learning but coopted by an economic system built by us that equaled well-being with consumption of things and os dependent on producing and consuming more of things to be stable.

-It all conspired us to put more trust in things and while the effects gradually kept coming and showing that psychological and ecological “enoughness” had been reached, everyone cheered on.
+It all conspired us to put more trust in things and while the detrimental effects gradually kept coming and showing that psychological and ecological “enoughness” had been reached, everyone cheered on.
 The companies wanting profits, the governments wanting taxes and avoiding unemployment and the people wanting jobs.
 This is the short story of how we got hooked, hooked on a system that destroys us and our environment.
-An economic system that puts us in a relative positional race of anxiety, consuming more and more to stay on top, increasing the differences between those who have and those who have not and overconsuming resources from nature and obliterating its ecosystems.
+An economic system that puts us humans in a relative positional race of anxiety, where the one who consumes more than the other stays on top, a system that increases the differences between those humans who have and those who have not and a system that makes us overconsume resources from nature and obliterate its ecosystems.

 A revalue of things is needed.
 A change of consumption is needed.